sygslhy/lhy-formatter-linter/README.md

 # License

-This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/sygslhy/coding_tools/blob/main/LICENSE.md) file for details.
+This project is licensed under the MIT License.
+For more information, please refer to the [LICENSE.md](https://github.com/sygslhy/coding_tools/blob/main/LICENSE.md) file.